Getting New Jersey Back to Work

 - Lower taxes for all taxpayers by reducing the current 15 percent income tax rate to 10 percent and reducing the current 10 percent rate to 5 percent.
 This will provide an immediate increase in income to every taxpaying family in America and free up capital to help small businesses, start-ups and entrepreneurs hire more workers.

-The so-called economic “stimulus” bill that Congress passed, over my objection, in early 2009 clearly did little but expands the federal and state government bureaucracy and drive up our national debt to record levels.
+The administration’s attempt to fix our economy has done little but expand the federal and state government bureaucracy and drive up our national debt to record levels.

 It’s time for a new approach that: